Adore2113/MarsHSim/docs/dev_log.md

 ##      05/03/2026
     ♡ updating print to show sabatier information

-    ♡ I decided to track gases in the atmosphere in kpa, and h2 and ch4 in kg for storage, and I'm not 100% sure about the other ones yet
+    ♡ I decided to track gases in the atmosphere in kpa and h2 and ch4 in kg for storage and I'm not 100% sure about the other ones yet

     ♡ going to keep things consistent: kg for storage, kpa for atmosphere